Azure/azure-powershell/src/StorageSync/StorageSync/help/Reset-AzStorageSyncServerCertificate.md

 # Reset-AzStorageSyncServerCertificate

 ## SYNOPSIS
-This command will use to reset storage sync server certificate.
+Use for troubleshooting only.
+This command will roll the storage sync server certificate used to describe the server identity to the storage sync service.

 ## SYNTAX